semgrep/semgrep-docs/docs/index.md

 </p>
 <h3 align="center">Code scanning at ludicrous speed.<br />Find bugs and reachable dependency vulnerabilities in code.<br />Enforce your code standards on every commit.</h3>

-Semgrep is a fast, open-source, static analysis engine for finding bugs, detecting dependency vulnerabilities, and enforcing code standards.
+Semgrep is a fast, open source, static analysis engine for finding bugs, detecting dependency vulnerabilities, and enforcing code standards.
 [Get started →](getting-started/)

 Semgrep analyzes code locally on your computer or in your build environment: **code is never uploaded**.